lemlac/mulem/docs/reference.md

 *Version 0.1 (Draft)*

 The Mu programming language or *Mulang* is a general-purpose, multi-paradigm programming language with significant whitespace.
-It targets Python developers who need C-level performance all within the same language.
+It targets programmers who want to be able to write expressive code but also have low-level control.
 It is expression-oriented where possible and provides explicit control over evaluation strategy, memory model, and error handling.

 Mulang will be both a compiled and an interpreted language.
-Unlike Python, you won't need to use another language like C to increase performance.
+You won't need to use another language like C to increase performance.
 You can instead compile some of it and then call it as a shared library all within the same language.
 Some use cases for this are AI, systems programming, and game development.

 This document will focus on the language itself.
 Some features may come in a standard library which will not be discussed here.